fi-muni/PA165/tasks/seminar08.md

 On the eshop home page, click on the button *Go shopping*.
 Change the width of your browser screen to see all four sizes.
 Notice what the top navigation menu does for extra small screen.
 Also notice how the product images rearrange to 1, 3, 4 and 6 columns respectively on the four screen sizes.

 See the examples in the [Grid](http://getbootstrap.com/css/#grid) section of Bootstrap documentation.
 Edit the page *home.jsp* to display twelve buttons labelled Button1, ..., Button12, which rearrange themselves to 1 column on extra small screen, to 2 columns on small screen, to 6 columns on medium screen and to 12 columns on large screen.
+(Hint: you can use the JSTL tag `<c:forEach begin="1" end="12" var="i">` or a scriptlet to generate the buttons in a loop.)

 **Task 03 (example SpringMVC controller)**